marbl/MetagenomeScope/metagenomescope/tests/README.md

 * These various `make test` commands all assume they're being run from the root of the MetagenomeScope repository -- running them from elsewhere will probably cause them to fail.

-* After running `make generaltest` or `make spqrtest`, the `tests/graph_collator/output` directory will be emptied (to avoid buildup of test files on your system).
-You can disable this behavior by removing the "rm tests/output/\*" lines from the corresponding targets in the Makefile.

 ## Test Data Acknowledgements (`input/`)